HB2102/My-Book-Store/README.md

 Here is a FastApi project for backend of a simple book store.
 This project uses sqlite and SQLAlchemy for the database and has token-base authentication for user and admin separately.
-To use it and test it fallow these instructions:
+To use it and test it follow these instructions:
 <br><br>

 ### 1. Download project